Church In Halifax – Explore Your 5 Best Options

 Two Reminders of the explosion in the cathedral are the west gallery window and a piece of window frame wedged above the war memorial arch in the entrance area.
 One of the gallery windows in the church is immortalized in the shape of men’s faces during the disaster, which is most enigmatic.

-They were created in Halifax from 1760–1800.
+They were created in Halifax between 1760 and 1800.
 When the one who owns these arms passes away, the hatchment is displayed outside their front door as a visual announcement of their death.

 4. St. Matthew’s United Church